 Remember due to it’s strong flavor it could easily overpower your recipe so use a small amount.

-Apple or Pear juice as a substitute – alcohol-free alternative
+Apple or Pear juice as a calvados substitute – alcohol-free alternative

 Apple or pear juice can be used as a non-alcohol alternative for Calvados.
-And you could also consider alcohol-free orange and pear cider.
+And you could also consider some alcohol-free alternatives such as orange and pear cider.

 They are especially effective in replacing Calvados in desserts and sweet dishes.
 It is also suitable for use in some savory dishes too.